CloudReactor/cloudreactor-aws-setup-wizard/README.md

 * Give permissions to CloudReactor to monitor and manage your ECS tasks
 * Create or update Run Environments in CloudReactor so it knows how to run your ECS tasks

-## Permissions required

-To allow this wizard to create AWS resources for you, it needs an AWS access key.
-The access key needs to be associated with a user that has the following permissions to:

-* Upload CloudFormation stacks
-* Create IAM Roles
-* List ECS clusters, VPCs, subnets, NAT gateways, Elastic IPs, and security groups
-* Create ECS clusters (if using the wizard to create an ECS cluster)
-* Create VPCs, subnets, internet gateways, NAT gateways, route tables, route table associations, VPC endpoints, and security groups (if using the wizard to create a VPC)

-The access key and secret key are not sent to CloudReactor.

 ## Running the wizard

 ### Using Docker